attmod/proto0/README.md

 - No grasping, just inverse kinematics and moving the hand to the proximity of the object - orientation of the hand as the parameter, but simple open/close
 - Simple convolutional filters for edge detection, disparity maps

+# Running

+Makefile for building and running includes `make build` and `make run`, or both as

+    make

+Closing the terminator terminal window closes everything.

+Currently nvidia gpu support is included in docker-compose file, turn off when on intel/amd machine.
+Required by some modules (stereo-vision).

+system1 is can be build and launched by executing

+    ./go

+which will cmake/make/install the system1 project and launch `yarpmanager`.

+`tests` are NOT being build automatically in the Dockerfile, after running the container you have to build it manually:

+    cd /workdir/tests && mkdir -p build && cd build
+    cmake ../
+    make && make install

 # Checklist

 - [x] create github repository